echoesofwhoami/echoes-bash-prompt/README.md

 - A: rm -rf $HOME/.config/echoes then restart the terminal

 ## Credits
-Thanks to myself for making this and adding a fork of the git-prompt.
-If you like it smash the respect button here https://app.hackthebox.com/users/2423666 Also a github star would be cool to have!
+A github star would be cool to have!